wkarney/minted-export/README.md

 python minted_api_request.py
 ```

-Running the above will scrape all of the events and output the address book fields as csv and xlsx file into a new `data/` dir of the project.
+Running the above will scrape all of the events and output the address book fields as csv and xlsx file into the `data/` dir of the project.

 ## Getting Started - Manual Approach
 If you are having issues setting up the Python environment or running the `minted_api_request.py` script, there's another more manual method that you can implement as well.